richardcom/tp/docs/DeveloperGuide.md

 ### Deleting a book

-1. Deleting a book while all books are being shown
+1. Deleting a book while all books are being shown using `delete`

    1. Prerequisites: List all books using the `list` command.
 Multiple books in the list.